-In Hot Topics, you can find thoughts considered interesting or engaging to different groups of participants.
+In Differences, you can find thoughts considered interesting or engaging to different groups of participants.
 These thoughts stand out because of the reactions they drew from participants.

 These can be either: